JiahaoXY/MMSG-DTA/README.md

-# MMSG-DTA
-#MMSG-DTA: A Multimodal, Multiscale Model Based on Sequence and Graph Modalities for Drug-Target Affinity Prediction
+# MMSG-DTA: A Multimodal, Multiscale Model Based on Sequence and Graph Modalities for Drug-Target Affinity Prediction
 MMSG-DTA combines graph neural networks with Transformers to effectively capture both local node-level features and global structural features of molecular graphs.
 Additionally, a graph-based modality is employed to improve the extraction of protein features from amino acid sequences.
 To further enhance the model's performance, an attention-based feature fusion module is incorporated to integrate diverse feature types, thereby strengthening its representation capacity and robustness.

 ## Dataset